 The Developmental Disabilities Administration (DDA) is developing a new Family Support program to provide assistance for individuals with developmental disabilities under the age of 21 and their families.
 The DDA hopes to begin the program in January 2018.
+The federal application is now available for public review.
+It can be found here.
+Individuals are welcome to send comments on the application until July 31.

 To access the services which will be provide through this program, you will need to apply to the DDA waiting list.
 Applications can be found here.
 The DDA will then access the eligibility of the individual.
 Click here for information on eligibility.
 If the individual is determined to be eligible, they will be placed on a priority category on the waiting list.
 The process can take up to several months, so to qualify for the program when it becomes available in 2018, now is the time to apply.